Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 Another critique is that drive reduction theory assumes universal physiological needs.
 However, human needs and motivations are not solely determined by biological factors.
 Cultural, social, and individual differences play a significant role in shaping motivations.

-The theory fails to account for the influence of cognitive processes and social factors in shaping behavior.
+The theory fails to account for the influence of cognitive processes and social factors in shaping behaviour.
 For instance, the theory cannot explain why individuals engage in risky activities such as participating in adventure sports or indulge in non-essential activities like eating when not hungry.

 Exploring Real-Life Applications of Drive Reduction Theory